 review and economic modelling, to inform the development of health policy

-2 Understand the policy framework for HTA in Australia and internationally 3 Undertake basic systematic searching for evidence on a health technology 4 Critically appraise the quality of evidence supporting a health technology 5 Recognise the range of approaches used in HTA to conduct an economic evaluation 6 Recognise the role of ethical analysis and the use of deliberative methods for community and patient engagement in HTA 7 Understand the complex issues associated with evaluating diagnostic tests in an HTA 8 Interpret a meta-analysis and apply meta-analytic statistical techniques
+2 Understand the policy framework for HTA in Australia and internationally 3 Undertake basic systematic searching for evidence on a health technology 4 Critically appraise the quality of evidence supporting a health technology 5 Recognise the range of approaches used in HTA to conduct an economic evaluation 6 Recognise the role of ethical analysis and public and patient engagement in HTA 7 Understand the complex issues associated with evaluating diagnostic tests in an HTA 8 Interpret a meta-analysis and apply meta-analytic statistical techniques

 University Graduate Attributes